A Slavic Legend of Immortality: Koschei, the Deathless

 The Legend of Koschei and Prince Ivan

-He found the warrior woman Marya Morevna, and weds her along the way.
+He found the warrior woman Marya Morevna, and wed her along the way.
 Soon after, Marya chose to go to war and left Ivan in charge of the house, warning him not to set foot in a certain closet, for there was a secret she had long kept locked away there.

-But humans are a curious race - when Marya left, Ivan disobeyed her request and ventured into the closet where he then met a decrepit old man locked in place with twelve chains.
-The old man begged Ivan for water, having been deprived food and drink for an extended period of time and—feeling empathetic for him—Ivan provided the man with a dozen barrels of water.
+But humans are a curious race - when Marya left, Ivan disobeyed her request and ventured into the closet where he then met a decrepit old man locked in place with 12 chains.
+The old man begged Ivan for water, having been deprived food and drink for an extended period of time, and—feeling empathetic for him—Ivan provided the man with a dozen barrels of water.
 Almost immediately, the man was fully revived and restored, the old shell withering away to reveal the young, strong, powerful, and immortal sorcerer, Koschei.

 Empowered, Koschei broke free of the chains he had been bound by, declared he would kidnap his prisoner guard Marya, and vanished into thin air, his magic as fully restored as his body.
-Ivan at once embarked on a mission to rescue Marya, finding her and fleeing with her twice only to be overcome both times by Koschei on his much faster steed.
+At once, Ivan embarked on a mission to rescue Marya, finding her and fleeing with her twice - only to be overcome both times by Koschei on his much faster steed.

-Ivan was next instructed to retrieve a magic horse, one that could travel as fast, if not faster than Koschei, which he learned from his wife could be obtained from Baba Yaga, an old sorceress.
+Ivan was then instructed to retrieve a magic horse, one that could travel as fast, if not faster than Koschei, which he learned from his wife could be obtained from Baba Yaga, an old sorceress.
 He passed Baba Yaga’s tests by remaining alive and successfully completing the tasks she gave him over the course of three days.
 He then stole a horse and fled to Marya again.